keremkurtulus/react-native-flatlist-pagination-hook/README.md

 const {
     data,         //use it in Flatlist data
-    resetData,    //use it to reset data when Flatlist refreshing addData,      //push new group of data
+    addData,      //push new group of data
     onEndReached, //callback in Flatlist onEndReached
-    loadingMore,  //if true show loading more Indicator pageIndex,    //current pageIndex use it to query data noMoreData    //if true show noMoreData message
+    loadingMore,  //if true show loading more Indicator pageIndex,    //current pageIndex use it to query data noMoreData,   //if true show noMoreData message
-} = usePagination(10); //pageSize = 10
+    resetData,    //use it to reset data when Flatlist refreshing } = usePagination(10); //pageSize = 10

 ```